 10-4.
-Please see Essay Response 2: Identification of the Preferred Alternative, regarding the selection of Alternative B as the Preferred Alternative.
+Please see Essay Response 2: Identification of the Preferred Alternative, regarding the identification of Alternative B as the Preferred Alternative.

-More than one build alternative had potential to affect vernal pools in the project vicinity, and there were other impact issues, such as use of recreational property protected by Section 4(f) of the Department of Transportation Act, potential loss of a large number of jobs, potential loss of homes, and homeland defense concerns, that factored into the selection of the preferred alternative.
+More than one build alternative had potential to affect vernal pools in the project vicinity, and there were other impact issues, such as use of recreational property protected by Section 4(f) of the Department of Transportation Act, potential loss of a large number of jobs, potential loss of homes, and homeland defense concerns, that factored into the identification of the preferred alternative.

-STA has worked closely with the U.S. Fish and Wildlife Service to ensure that the design of Preferred Alternative roadway improvements minimizes impacts (both direct and indirect) to natural communities, wetlands and other waters (including vernal pools), native plant and wildlife species, and threatened and endangered species along the corridor.
+Caltrans and STA have worked closely with USFWS to ensure that the design of Preferred Alternative roadway improvements minimizes impacts (both direct and indirect) to natural communities, wetlands and other waters (including vernal pools), native plant and wildlife species, and threatened and endangered species along the corridor.
 Design measures include spanning wetland and sensitive habitats rather than the construction of culverts, the use of retaining walls rather than fill, and the realignment of roadways to avoid sensitive areas.

 10-5.
-As described in Section 3.9, Hydrology and Floodplains, and Section 3.10, Water Quality and Stormwater Runoff, of the Draft EIR/EIS and the Final EIR/EIS, construction of the project is subject to a number of federal, State, and local regulations designed to minimize impacts to floodways, flood control systems, and water quality.
+As described in Section 3.9, Hydrology and Floodplains, and Section 3.10, Water Quality and Stormwater Runoff, of the Draft EIR/EIS and the Final EIS, construction of the project is subject to a number of federal, State, and local regulations designed to minimize impacts to floodways, flood control systems, and water quality.

-Prior to the start of construction, the project sponsor will be required to complete a Storm Water Pollution Prevention Plan (SWPPP) that identifies construction activities that will occur and describes Best Management Practices (BMPs) that will be used to prevent soil erosion and discharge of other construction-related contaminants, such as sediment, fuels, oil, grease, solvents, paints, and cement, that could contaminate nearby water resources.
-BMPs shall be incorporated such that there will be no impact to the existing water quality of downstream receiving water bodies.
+Prior to the start of construction, the project sponsor will be required to complete a Storm Water Pollution Prevention Plan (SWPPP) that identifies construction activities that will occur and describes BMPs that will be used to prevent soil erosion and discharge of other construction-related contaminants, such as sediment, fuels, oil, grease, solvents, paints, and cement that could contaminate nearby water resources.
+BMPs shall be incorporated such that impacts to the existing water quality of downstream receiving water bodies will be minimized or prevented.
 Both plans would be subject to review to ensure that all applicable Regional Water Quality Control Board (RWQCB) standards, as well as local and regional erosion and sediment control standards, are met.
-The project proposes to implement water quality BMPs to capture and treat storm water runoff.
-The final location, size and number of these elements will be determined during final design.
+The project proposes to implement permanent water quality BMPs to capture and treat roadway storm water runoff.
+The final location, size, and number of these elements will be determined during final design.
 STA and its partner agencies are committed to following the requirements of the Regional Water Quality Control Board.